mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

 - **Requires**:
     - id (required) – The User ID.
 - **Response**:
-    - 400 : User ID is required.
+    - 400 Bad Request: If userId is not provided.
-    - 404 : User not found.
+    - 404 Not Found: If the user with the provided userId is not found.
-    - 200 OK: Return user data
+    - 200 OK: Returns the user data.
-    - 500 : Failed to fetch users.
+    - 500 Internal Server Error: If there is a server-side issue fetching the user.

 ### Add User (POST)